Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.md

 **Important Notes:**

-* Only use SNMP if there is no other way.
-SNMP puts much strain on the target system and the monitoring software:
+* SNMP is a dated and comparatively complex protocol.
+Use it only as a last resort, when you can neither run an agent on the target nor reach it through a good API:

-    * If you can use an agent of your monitoring software (e.g. Icinga) and one of our plugins, do it
+    * If you can use an agent of your monitoring software (e.g. Icinga) together with one of our plugins, do that.
-    * If you can't install an agent but there is a good (REST-)API available, use that
+    * If you cannot install an agent but the device offers a good (REST) API, use the API.
-    * If you can't install an agent and there is no good API, then use SNMP
+    * If you can neither install an agent nor reach a good API (typical for switches, PDUs, UPS units, printers or sensors), fall back to SNMP.
-    * If possible, use a specialized SNMP solution like [LibreNMS](https://www.librenms.org/) instead of this check
+    * For a pure SNMP estate, consider a specialized solution like [LibreNMS](https://www.librenms.org/) instead of this check.

-    * Prefer SNMPv2.
-Although completely insecure, it is fast and keeps the load on your appliance low
+* SNMPv2c is widely used because it is simple, but its community string travels in cleartext.
+Prefer SNMPv3 where the device supports it, and restrict v2c to trusted, read-only management networks.
-* The check divides the OID list automatically into blocks of 25 OIDs per SNMPGET request
+* This check sends targeted `snmpget` requests for a defined OID list, which is light on the device.
+Broad SNMP walks are what put real load on hardware, and this check avoids them.
+The OID list is split automatically into blocks of 25 OIDs per request.
 * If you acknowledge a value change in Icinga, the desired WARN or CRIT state remains.
 Delete `$TEMP/linuxfabrik-monitoring-plugins-snmp.db` to reset the inventory.

 **Data Collection:**